-Management considers, at least annually, whether investments have suffered any impairment.
+Management is required to test, at least annually, whether goodwill has suffered any impairment.
 The recoverable amount is determined based upon value-in-use and net realisable value calculations.
 The value-in-use method requires the calculation of future cash flows and the choice of a suitable discount rate in order to calculate the present value of these cash flows.
 Pre-tax discount rates have been applied and are based on WACC calculations performed and supplied by independent valuation specialists.